-The path input boxes available within the main application window and File Report dialog support the entry of multiple paths.
+The Location Bars available within the main application window and File Report dialog support the entry of multiple paths.

 In the case of reports generated from the main window, FolderSizes has the ability to scan multiple root paths concurrently, using multiple file system analysis threads.
 This can be extremely useful, particularly when analyzing multiple file system roots that have discrete I/O channels.

 For example, say that you have a set of three file system locations that you wish to analyze - one is a local drive, and the other two are network shares.
-Entering all three of these paths into the FolderSizes path input box will cause the file system analysis engine to scan them on different threads, dramatically improving overall analysis time.
+Entering all three of these paths into the FolderSizes Location Bar will cause the file system analysis engine to scan them on different threads, dramatically improving overall analysis time.